Mojo (magazine): Lists

 In 2007, the magazine set out to determine "The Top 100 Records That Changed the World".
-The list was compiled and voted on by an eclectic panel of superstars, including Björk, Tori Amos, Tom Waits, Brian Wilson, Pete Wentz and Steve Earle.
-Little Richard's 1955 hit "Tutti Frutti" took the number one spot.
-Richard's record beat the Beatles' "I Want to Hold Your Hand" (2nd) and Elvis Presley's "Heartbreak Hotel" (3rd).
-The magazine's editors claimed that "the 100 albums, singles and 78s that made up the list make up the most influential and inspirational recordings ever made".
+The list was compiled and voted on by an eclectic panel of superstars, including Björk, Tori Amos, Tom Waits, Brian Wilson, Pete Wentz, and Steve Earle.
+Little Richard's 1955 hit "Tutti Frutti" took the number-one spot.
+Richard's record beat the Beatles' "I Want to Hold Your Hand" (second) and Elvis Presley's "Heartbreak Hotel" (third).
+The magazine's editors wrote that "the 100 albums, singles and 78s that made up the list make up the most influential and inspirational recordings ever made".
 Hailing "Tutti Frutti" as the sound of the birth of rock 'n' roll, the editors went on to state that "one can only imagine how it must have sounded when the song exploded across the airwaves!"

-The top ten on Mojo's "100 Records That Changed the World" list are:
+The top ten on Mojos "100 Records That Changed the World" list are: